Superdome (film)

 Superdome is a 1978 American made-for-television drama film produced by ABC Circle Films.
 It premiered on ABC as part of The ABC Monday Night Movie series and was used to promote Super Bowl XII.
-It featured a cast of stars.
-It was directed by Jerry Jameson and written by Barry Oringer from a story by Oringer and Bill Svanoe.
+Featuring a cast of stars, it was directed by Jerry Jameson and written by Barry Oringer from a story by Oringer and Bill Svanoe.

 Plot

 At the Louisiana Superdome in New Orleans, the star players on the Cougars are dealing with issues beyond football.
 Dave Walecki is having marital difficulties, while quarterback Jim McCauley is being pursued by a shady management firm.
 Meanwhile, a national gambling syndicate attempts to find a way to stop the heavily favored Cougars from winning the game.
-All these plots are connected by the murder of several people connected to the team.
+All these plots are connected by the murder of several people associated with the team.